 In 1958 Pete Seeger recorded Black is the Color.
-In 2019 SKYGGE revisits this folk song with the help of an artificial intelligence developed by researchers at Spotify CTRL Paris.
+I revisited this folk song with the help of an artificial intelligence developed with researchers at Spotify CTRL Paris.
 You can listen to the original recording from the catalog of Folkways Records.

 The tool created an original harmonization on Pete Seeger’s voice

 The AI tool works with a target and a source.
 The target is the melody that you want to harmonise and the source is the piece of music that the tool will adapt to the target.

 For example, I used a string score from a Bossa nova song (very different from Black is the Color).
 I wanted to feed the machine with very sophisticated harmonies on the simple melody of Black is the Color.